TheCoffeeUp/Reason-ArturiaKeylab-MKII-Remote/docs/effects-mapping.md

 ![ChannelDyn](./images/ChannelDyn.png)

-The first line of the Arturia Keyboad LCD should display "Channel Dynamics" and the second one "Comp. & Gate".
+The first line of the Arturia keyboard LCD should display "Channel Dynamics" and the second one "Comp. & Gate".

 | Arturia Keyboard surface | Reason Command | Comment |
 | -------------------------- | -------------- | ----------------------- |